evazlimen/cholla-example-tests/1d_stationary.md

 # 1D Stationary Contact
 This test initializes a stationary contact.
 The setup consists of a pressure of 1000 for 0 \< x \< 0.8 and 0.01 for 0.8 \< x \< 1.0.
 Density and velocity are equal on both sides of the contact with values of 1.0 and -19.59745, respectively.
 Gamma is set to 1.4.
 This test was performed with the hydro build (`cholla/builds/make.type.hydro`).
 Full initial conditions can be found in `cholla/src/grid/initial_conditions.cpp`under `Riemann()`.

+**Important:** This test must be run with diode boundaries [disabled](https://github.com/alwinm/cholla/tree/main-diode) in order to perform as expected (thank you @alwinm!).

 ## Parameter file: (modified from`cholla/examples/1D/stationary.txt`)
 Modified to add yl_bcnd, yu_bcnd, zl_bcnd, and zu_bcnd=0